Logo

 Article image

 MemberPlanet typically structures its pricing based on the feature sets you need and the size of your member database.
-Smaller organizations can start with their Essentials plan with core features at a modest $50 monthly rate.
+Smaller organizations can start with their Essentials plan with core features at a modest $50 monthly rate with monthly billing.
 Larger associations with more complex needs can explore higher-tier or custom plans for a complete association management experience.

 Where MemberPlanet Shines